-In the opinion of management, the accompanying unaudited interim financial statements include all normal and recurring adjustments (which consist primarily of accruals and estimates that impact the financial statements) considered necessary to present fairly the Company's financial position as of June 30, 2022 and the results of its operations and its cash flows for the three and six months ended June 30, 2022 are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.
+In the opinion of management, the accompanying unaudited interim financial statements include all normal and recurring adjustments (which consist primarily of accruals and estimates that impact the financial statements) considered necessary to present fairly the Company's financial position as of September 30, 2022 and the results of its operations and its cash flows for the three and nine months ended September 30, 2022 and 2021.
+The results for the three and nine months ended September 30, 2022 are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.
 The balance sheet as of December 31, 2021 included herein was derived from the audited financial statements as of that date.
 The unaudited interim financial statements, presented herein, do not contain the required disclosures under GAAP for annual financial statements.
 These unaudited financial statements should be read in conjunction with the Company's audited financial statements, which are included in the Company's 2021 Annual Report on Form 10-K, filed with the SEC on March 17, 2022 (2021 Annual Report).